PacktPublishing/Ceph-Designing-and-Implementing-Scalable-Storage-Systems/README.md

 By the end of this Learning Path, you'll have the practical knowledge of operating Ceph in a production environment.
 <br>
-# Ceph Designing and Implementing Scalable Storage Systems by **Anthony D'Atri, Vaibhav Bhembre, Karan Singh, Nick Fisk, Michael Hackett and Vikhyat Umrao**
+# Ceph Designing and Implementing Scalable Storage Systems by **Michael Hackett, Vikhyat Umrao, Karan Singh, Nick Fisk, Anthony D'Atri and Vaibhav Bhembre**

 ## What you will learn
 * Understand the benefits of using Ceph as a storage solution